How to Become a Mental Health Counselor

 Opportunities for Advancement

 Experienced counselors often hold administrative or supervisory positions at agencies and treatment facilities.
 Some return to school to pursue doctorates in counseling, which opens up new career opportunities in teaching and research.

-According to the US Bureau of Labor Statistics (BLS), the median annual salary for mental health counselors was $38,150 in May 2010, and most earned between $24,180 and $63,630.
-Wages varied by industry, with municipal government and hospitals offering the highest starting salaries.
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for mental health counselors was $40,580 in May 2013, and most earned between $25,840 and $67,020.
+Wages varied by industry, with municipal government and health practitioner offices offering the highest starting salaries.